 The Godparent must be an Orthodox Christian.
 If the Godparent is not known by the church of the Twelve Apostles, their Orthodox Christian Baptism Certificate must be provided on the day of the baptism.
-Any undeclared godparent(s) will not take part.

 1.5 Items Required for a Child Baptism